microsoft/onnxruntime-genai/src/java/src/test/android/README.md

-# Android Test Application for ORT-Mobile
+# Android Test Application for ONNX Runtime GenAI

 This directory contains a simple android application for testing the ONNX Runtime GenaI AAR package.